 About this project

-This Māori-led research programme, hosted by Pūrangakura, an independent Kaupapa Māori Research Centre, will co-create much needed collaborative initiatives with local Māori communities to address local climate impacts and provide place-based solutions to contribute towards a low emissions and climate resilient economy.
-The research programme brings together a large multi-disciplinary team with diverse expertise across mātauranga Māori, science, public policy, engineering, economics, architecture and more, to co-design kāinga based initiatives grounded in Te Ao Māori.
-The research will deploy a kaupapa Māori and community based participatory research approach, working with eight Māori communities to co-design community-led responses targeting climate impacts on waters and ecosystems essential to kāinga wellbeing through centering mātauranga Māori and place-based kōrero tuku iho.
+This research programme will co-create much needed collaborative initiatives with local Māori communities to address local climate impacts and provide place-based solutions to contribute to a low emissions and climate resilient economy.
+It brings together a large multi-disciplinary team with diverse expertise across mātauranga Māori, science, engineering, economics, architecture and more, to co-design kāinga based initiatives.
+The project will deploy a kaupapa Māori and community based participatory research approach, working with eight Māori communities to co-design community-led responses.
+These responses will target climate impacts on waters and ecosystems essential to kāinga wellbeing through centring mātauranga Māori and place-based kōrero tuku iho.

 This timely research programme aligns with calls for Māori-led solutions alongside government commitments to address climate change impacts under Te Tiriti o Waitangi.
-Through intergenerational knowledge sharing, transmission and kāinga-led climate action, Wai Ora, Kāinga Ora aims to deliver impactful change for at-risk communities and precious taonga tuku iho.
+Ultimately, Wai Ora, Kāinga Ora aims to deliver impactful change for communities and revive taonga tuku iho through intergenerational knowledge transmission and kāinga led action.

 Principal Investigators

-Prof Jenny Bol Jun Lee-Morgan
+Prof. Jenny Lee-Morgan

 Waikato, Te Ahiwaru, Ngāti Mahuta